-Torbay is split into wards and two or three councillors are elected to represent each ward.
-The Mayor is elected to represent the whole of Torbay on Torbay Council.
+Torbay is split into wards and one, two or three councillors are elected to represent each ward.

 As a councillor you will represent everyone in your ward – not just those that voted for you - and to serve the council as a whole.
 You will be a:

 - Representative, acting as a source of information or point of access to council services.